Who Buys Stocks When You Sell?

 If you believe you are doing the right thing by selling a stock, and if the customer believes he's doing the right thing by buying it, one of you must be wrong.
-You will never know exactly who is on the other side of the transaction, but trying to understand who is buying from you, and why, can help you become a better investor.
+You will never know exactly who is on the other side of the transaction, but trying to understand who is buying from you and why they are buying can help you become a better investor.

-You might be selling stocks because you need the money, because you're rebalancing your portfolio, because you think it’s the right thing to do, or because emotions have gotten the better of you.
+You might be selling stocks because you need the money, want to rebalance your portfolio, think it’s the right thing to do or have let your emotions get the better of you.
 Whatever the reason, the person buying from you might have a different time frame or opinion, or simply a cooler head.

-Institutions account for 75 percent of all trading, so chances are you will be selling your stock to a professional – a specialist or market maker, an institutional trader, a mutual fund, a pension fund or a hedge fund.
+Institutions account for the majority of trades, so chances are you will be selling your stock to a professional – a specialist or market maker, an institutional trader, a mutual fund, a pension fund or a hedge fund.
 These institutions often trade in large blocks, so your shares may be rounded up with those from other individual investors and sold en masse in a block trade.

 In addition to a different opinion, a portfolio manager at a mutual or a pension fund often has a different time frame.
 You might be cashing in your profits now, but a mutual fund could be looking two or three years down the road.
 Because they deal in millions of shares, funds take weeks or even months to accumulate positions in specific stocks.
 Your sell order might meet their standing order to buy at a specified price.